Career Profile: Katryn Wiese

 What qualifications do you think made you competitive in your job search(es)?

-- Field work experience.
+- Field work and USGS experience (variety).